serverless/blog/posts/2018-05-15-how-to-create-blog-using-components-hugo.md

 ### Deploy

-Once you have the `serverless.yml` set, and file path for your static files ready, you can simply `deploy` the blog application.
+Once you have the `serverless.yml` set and file path for your static files ready, you can simply `deploy` the blog application.

 Here's how:

 ```bash
 $ components deploy